tasmiah26/Processing-Scripts/README.md

 --alignment or --from_alignment | reorients the reconstructed images inside the temp_recon_#/alignment_temp folder.
 Files necessary for segmentation and surface extraction steps are created and stored inside temp_recon_#/ (recon* files)
 --segment | performs automatic segmentation **

-**automatic segmentation has another flag option that can be used if the default resulted poorly: --segmentation_WO_att.
+**automatic segmentation has another flag option that can be used if the default resulted poorly: ```--segmentation_WO_att```.
 This will overwrite the recon_to31_nuc_deep_agg.nii file, so be sure to save the previous segmentation by changing the name

 ## **Script 2- surface_processing**